 New York Language Center accepts students regardless of their nationality, gender, and English proficiency levels.
 Students under 18 years old may be admitted, provided that they are enrolled with the approval of a parent or guardian (must be 12 or older to be eligible for an I-20, based on consultation with the parent or guardian).
 Because NYLC provides programs for all levels from basic to advanced and specialized classes for advanced English learners, the majority of students can be accommodated in a course at their level.
 If they cannot be accommodated, they are given an appropriate referral.
 This referral may be to one of our other branches.
 A near native speaker or someone with literacy issues would be referred to an outside program that fits their needs.

-The average number of students in class is from 12 to 15 at NYLC-Midtown and 12 to 18 at NYLC-Upper West Side and NYLC-Jackson Heights.
+The average number of students in class is from 12 to 18 at NYLC-Manhattan and NYLC-Jackson Heights.
 Students with different genders, ages, and nationalities study together in the same class if they have similar English proficiency levels based on their placement test.

 Students who will benefit from an English as a Second Language Program can apply for any NYLC program (Part-time, Semi-Intensive, Intensive programs, private instruction) regardless of their nationality, gender, or English proficiency level.